am8850/k8s-calico-netpol/README.md

 - Deny all traffic by default
 - Open all traffic to the frontend only
-  - This could be restricted further to a port and protocl
+  - This could be restricted further to a port and protocol
 - Open traffic between the fronend and the api and between the api and db, but there should not be traffic from the frontend to the db
-  - This could further be restricted by a port and protocl
+  - This could further be restricted by a port and protocol

 ![Traffic flow](images/NetPolTrafficFlow.png)